expo/expo/docs/pages/get-started/installation.md

 - [Git](https://git-scm.com)
 - [Watchman](https://facebook.github.io/watchman/docs/install#buildinstall) required only for macOS or Linux users

 > Only Node.js LTS releases (even-numbered) are recommended.
-As Node.js [officially states](https://nodejs.org/en/about/releases/), "Production applications should only use Active LTS, or Maintenance LTS releases."
+As Node.js [officially states](https://nodejs.org/en/about/releases/), "Production applications should only use Active LTS or Maintenance LTS releases."

 ### Recommended tools